Mnem42/woc-history/entries/users/f-n/mtf.md

 Hopeless Child, Angel of Death, Main Battle Tank, Putin’s son in law and many more.

-methinks the original creator was paid to glaze this user.
+MTF glazing himself, he didn't even try to hide it. - *Mnem*

-This guy is such a dumbass and bro was glazing himself, doesn't even know scps properly and yet calls himself and truly a dumbass
+This guy is such a dumbass and bro was glazing himself, doesn't even know scps properly and yet calls himself and truly a dumbass - *Kanata*